Black Jack (manga): Original net animation

 An original net animation (ONA) adaptation comprising 12 episodes, also known as Black Jack Internet or Black Jack Flash, was released in 2001–2002 and only available via a subscription online download.
 The series was created using Flash animation which had the unique "Zapping system" and "Action system".
 The "Zapping system" allowed gave the viewer an option to change the camera viewpoint and the "Action system" was used mostly for comical effect.

 Films

 In 1996, two films of the series were made: the first Black Jack: The Movie, a full-length feature, and the second Black Jack: Capital Transfer To Heian, a special 10-minute short.

 In December 2005, a third film entitled Black Jack: The Two Doctors of Darkness was released.
 The film describes Black Jack's attempts to prevent a group known as the Ghost of Icarus from starting a widespread, biological war which could wipe out humanity, while working alongside the infamous Dr. Kiriko.

 Shorts

-A 7-minute short called Dr. Pinoko no Mori no Bōken was shown before Black Jack: The Two Doctors of Darkness.
+A 7-minute short called Dr. Pinoko no Mori no Bōken (Dr.ピノコの森の冒険) was shown before Black Jack: The Two Doctors of Darkness (ブラック・ジャック ふたりの黒い医者, Burakku Jakku: Futari no Kuroi Isha).